ckan/ckanext-spatial/doc/spatial-search.rst

 --------------------------

-Regardless of the backend that you are using, in order to make a dataset queryable by location, an special extra must be defined, with its key named 'spatial'.
+Regardless of the backend that you are using, in order to make a dataset searchable by location, it must have a special extra, with its key named 'spatial'.
 The value must be a valid GeoJSON_ geometry, for example::

     {